christianacca/web-api-starter/docs/plan-workflow-input-passthrough.md

   }
   ```
   > **Why**: Durable only serializes `Exception.Message` across the activity boundary. `ApiValidationException.ApiError.Errors` (the structured per-field detail) is silently dropped.
 Wrapping into `InvalidOperationException` with a message that includes all `ApiErrorDetail.Message` values ensures the full detail survives into `FailureDetails.ErrorMessage`, the shaped state's `Message` field, and operator-visible logs.
 See Phase 0 for the full research.
-- [ ] Run `dotnet build src/Template.Functions/Template.Functions.csproj` and confirm zero errors.
+- [x] Run `dotnet build src/Template.Functions/Template.Functions.csproj` and confirm zero errors.

 ### Code review

-- [ ] Is `ReservedInputKeys` declared at the right scope?
+- [x] Is `ReservedInputKeys` declared at the right scope?
 It is a static, immutable set — placing it as a `private static readonly` field on the class is correct.
-- [ ] Does the merge loop correctly handle a `null` `WorkflowInputs`?
+- [x] Does the merge loop correctly handle a `null` `WorkflowInputs`?
 (Guard is `if (input.WorkflowInputs != null)`.)
-- [ ] Is the `InvalidOperationException` message precise enough for an operator diagnosing a reserved-key collision?
+- [x] Is the `InvalidOperationException` message precise enough for an operator diagnosing a reserved-key collision?
-- [ ] Does the reserved-key validation run before `GetOrCreateClientAsync()` (moved to the top of `RunAsync` per the step above)?
+- [x] Does the reserved-key validation run before `GetOrCreateClientAsync()` (moved to the top of `RunAsync` per the step above)?
-- [ ] Does the merge preserve all caller-supplied values, including values that are empty strings (valid for optional workflow inputs)?
+- [x] Does the merge preserve all caller-supplied values, including values that are empty strings (valid for optional workflow inputs)?
-- [ ] Does the `ApiValidationException` catch wrap only `CreateDispatch`, and not broader code (so that unexpected API errors in other calls are not silently swallowed)?
+- [x] Does the `ApiValidationException` catch wrap only `CreateDispatch`, and not broader code (so that unexpected API errors in other calls are not silently swallowed)?
-- [ ] Does the catch include the original `ApiValidationException` as `innerException` so App Insights retains the full stack and raw HTTP body alongside the shaped message?
+- [x] Does the catch include the original `ApiValidationException` as `innerException` so App Insights retains the full stack and raw HTTP body alongside the shaped message?

 ### Feed forward

-- [ ] If the validation was moved before `GetOrCreateClientAsync()`, record that here so Phase 4 knows the exception is thrown at the top of the activity before any I/O.
+- [x] Validation runs before `GetOrCreateClientAsync()` — exception is thrown at the top of the activity before any I/O. Phase 4 `TaskFailedException` wraps this `InvalidOperationException`.

 ---